Criminal Cases Review Commission (New Zealand)

-The commission is based in Hamilton in order to increase its independence from the Crown and government agencies in Wellington and Auckland.
+The Commission is based in Hamilton in order to increase its independence from the Crown and government agencies in Wellington and Auckland.
 It is governed by a board of appointed commissioners.
 It employs specialist staff with the mandate to investigate possible miscarriages of justice, but does not decide innocence or guilt.

-If the commission considers a miscarriage of justice may have occurred, it can refer the case back to the courts to be reconsidered.
+The National Party opposed its establishment, and in 2024, appointed a retired judge as head of the Commission, potentially undermining its independence.
+In November 2025, it was reported in the media that a review the Commission had been conducting into the impact of eyewitness testimony, which has contributed to a number of miscarriages of justice, has been delayed and substantially scaled back.

 Background

-In 2006, Sir Thomas Thorp, a retired High Court judge said there might 20 or more innocent people in prison in New Zealand, although no data exists describing how many unaddressed miscarriages have actually occurred.
-There is also no documented information describing the nature of the inquiry process used by the Ministry of Justice when considering applications for a pardon.
+In 2006, Sir Thomas Thorp, a retired High Court judge said there might be 20 or more innocent people in prison in New Zealand.
+However, data released by Open Justice in 2023 found there have been nearly 900 wrongful convictions in the last ten years.

+But there is also no documented information describing the nature of the inquiry process used by the Ministry of Justice when considering applications for a pardon.
 Historically, the applicant had to provide the necessary information and make their case for the exercise of the prerogative of mercy.
-The Ministry would review the information but had no power to actually investigative what happened.
-This means that well-resourced applicants with access to professional assistance had a distinct advantage over those without such resources.
+The Ministry would review the information, but had no power to actually investigate what happened.
+This meant that well-resourced applicants with access to professional assistance had a distinct advantage over those without such resources.

-Another concern is that historically, the Royal prerogative of mercy process has received very few applications from Māori and Pacific people, who are over-represented in the justice system.
-Between 11 and 16 per cent of applications have been from Māori and Pacific peoples even though they make up more than 60 per cent of the prison population.
-New Zealand has needed a Criminal Cases Review Commission for people of all ethnicities and backgrounds.
+Another concern is that historically, the Royal prerogative of mercy process received very few applications from Māori and Pasifika people, who are over-represented in the justice system.
+Between 11-16% of applications have been from Māori and Pasifika peoples, even though they make up more than 60% of the prison population.
+The Commission cites this statistic as part of the rationale for its establishment.